News you can trust since 1817

 Small craft producers have pointed out that the flat fee and costs associated with the scheme will disproportionately impact them.

-There's also the complaint that businesses have been given a deadline to sign up to a legally-binding agreement, which some say could threaten the future of their business, but if they don't do this, they may not be able to sell their drinks in Scotland.
+There's also the complaint that businesses were given a deadline to sign up to a legally-binding agreement, which some say could threaten the future of their business, but if they don't do this, they may not be able to sell their drinks in Scotland.

 Trade groups, and some producers outside Scotland, have stated that the scheme will result in fewer products being sold in Scotland due to its complexities, and how it may stifle creativity.

-Circular economy minister Lorna Slater has stood firm and said that that scheme would "absolutely" go ahead in August, adding it was “all systems go” despite warnings from producers that a “huge number” of smaller drinks firms could stop selling their products in Scotland.
+Earlier this year, circular economy minister Lorna Slater stood firm and said that that scheme would "absolutely" go ahead in August, adding it was “all systems go” despite warnings from producers that a “huge number” of smaller drinks firms could stop selling their products in Scotland.

 Environment spokesperson for the Scottish Greens, Mark Ruskell, said the scheme was “vital” to cutting waste and said opponents were simply concerned about “party politics”.